-The Board comprises three members, one of whom is independent and two of whom are non-independent Directors (one Executive and one Non-Executive).
+The Board comprises three members, two of whom is independent and one of whom is an Executive.

 The Company considers this to be an appropriate balance given the size of the Company, and considers the current Board size and composition is appropriate.
 The Board may appoint additional independent non-executive Directors in the future, having regard to the financial position of the Company.